turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 ## I4: Editing Ideas

 Sometimes an idea is OK but not great.
-We need to be able to improve our ideas.
+We need to be able to improve on our ideas.

 ### Starting With a Test